Skip to content

 BEPS Explained for UAE Businesses: What It Means for Your Group

-What BEPS means for UAE businesses — Country-by-Country Reporting, transfer pricing inside Corporate Tax, Economic Substance and the Pillar Two 15% global minimum tax.
+What BEPS means for UAE businesses — Country-by-Country Reporting, transfer pricing in Corporate Tax, Economic Substance and the Pillar Two 15% minimum tax.

 UAE finance team reviewing BEPS obligations — Country-by-Country Reporting, transfer pricing and Pillar Two documentation on a Dubai workstation